paulaWesselmann/beat_classifier/README.md

 # Beat Classifier

-This is hackathon project for contacts beats classification absed on document url and title.
+This is hackathon project for contact beats classification absed on document url and title.